Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Do absorbent stone coasters really absorb all that much condensation?
 I have some cheap rubber coasters from Target with a raised rim that catches the water (I really like them), but when I pick up the glass of iced tea, it drips on days when we have certain weather.
 I have to be extra careful not to drip on my textbooks.

 Yes, they absolutely work and work well.

 I have also used 4" marble tiles (real tumbled, uncoated marble) as coasters with adequate absorbency, albeit not quite as absorbent - but they look cool.

 another thing you can do is put your glass in a sock.
 It sounds silly, but it absorbs the condensated water AND helps keep the contents cold a little longer... no more dripping glass!

 I have the thirsty stone coasters.
 Cost about 20 dollars for 4.
 They do seem to work for a while but mine seem to need replaced.
-They do scrub up well though.
-Good value for the money.
-I think I have had mine for about 4 years.

 We reuse the styrofoam cups from Dunk n Donuts.
 The medium size is great for putting your glass in.
 No more condensation and it keeps your drinks cold.